Cycling Lake Annecy © French Moments

 Talloires

-From Bout-du-Lac to Talloires, the cycle path follows the edge of the lake with splendid views.
+From Bout-du-Lac to Talloires, the cycle path follows the lake’s edge with splendid views.
 Talloires is a charming little village set on the Bay of Talloires.
-Since the beginning of the 20th century, it has become a well-known resort with famous hotels, restaurants and is a popular place for a stroll or a swim.
+Since the beginning of the 20th century, it has become a well-known resort with famous hotels and restaurants and is a popular place for a stroll or a swim.

 The wharf of Talloires © French Moments